PovertyAction/guides/CleaningGuide/04 Data Aggregation and Outcome Creation/04 Appending.md

      - If they are not, you will get an error and Stata will prompt you to use the `force` option
      - This option is not preferable.
 It will keep the type of your variable in the master data and replace your using obersvations for that variable as missings.
      - Thus you should sort out whether they should be string or numeric ahead of time
- 4. Combining string variables of different lengths (e.g. str5 and str10) will result in a string of the longer length of the two (e.g. str10) but no information is lost
+ 4. Combining string variables of different lengths (e.g. str5 and str10) will result in a string of the longer length of the two (e.g. str10).
- 5. Combinig different numeric types (e.g. float, double, int, byte) The more precise numeric type is used, so you should not losie information.
+ 5. When combining different numeric types (e.g. float, double, int, byte) Stata will keep the more precise numeric type and will convert the variable of lower precision to the one of higher precision.